BAPS Shri Swaminarayan Mandir Atlanta: Mandir inauguration

 On August 24, 2007, a Vishvashanti Mahayagna was performed for world peace and family unity in the presence of over ten thousand people.
-A festival to mark the centenary anniversary of BAPS’ establishment as a formal organization was also celebrated on August 25, 2007.
+A festival to mark the centenary of BAPS’ establishment as a formal organization was also celebrated on August 25, 2007.

 On August 26, 2007, Pramukh Swami Maharaj inaugurated the mandir through a traditional Vedic ritual called the murti pratishtha to consecrate the murtis.
 On this occasion, Pramukh Swami Maharaj noted that “this mandir is open to all.
 Whoever sincerely offers his prayers will attain happiness and peace.”
 Dignitaries present at this event included Congressman Henry Johnson Jr., Lilburn's mayor, Jack Bolton, and Commissioner of Gwinnett County, Charles Bannister.
 This was the second opening of a traditional Hindu mandir by Pramukh Swami Maharaj in North America in the same year.
 The other mandir was the BAPS Shri Swaminarayan Mandir Toronto, which was inaugurated on July 22, 2007.

-Ten-year anniversary
+Tenth anniversary

-The ten-year anniversary of the mandir was celebrated on July 1, 2017 in the presence of Mahant Swami Maharaj and Lilburn Mayor Johnny Crist.
+The tenth anniversary of the mandir was celebrated on July 1, 2017, in the presence of Mahant Swami Maharaj and Lilburn Mayor Johnny Crist.